timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 I.e., it must be ensured that the cluster itself where the controllers are running on is performing well.
 While the latency of API requests (SLI 1 and 2) are relevant for the experiment setup, pod startup latency (SLI 3) is irrelevant as the load tests don't trigger pod startups.

-However, in the context of this evaluation, both API request latency SLIs are defined even stricter.
+In the context of this evaluation, both API request latency SLIs are defined even stricter.
 The official SLIs exclude custom resources but they are explicitly included in measurements of this evaluation.
 This is done because the webhosting-operator's main resources are extended resources.
 Furthermore, the latency for mutating API calls is measured including webhook call latency, as the sharder webhook is an integral element of the evaluated sharding design.